drivera123/LDRS500/critical-thinking.md

 * Be Helpful: The goal is to positively contribute to the individual or the group, not to simply be heard.
 Echoing the thoughts of others or cleverly pointing out details that are irrelevant wastes time.
 * Participate: Peer critique is a process to support each other, and your feedback is valued!
 * When critiquing a peer’s work, use “I” statements.
 For example, “I’m confused by this part,” rather than “This part makes no sense.”
 * Use questions whenever possible.
+For example
-For example, “I’m curious why you chose to begin with…?”,  or “Did you consider adding…?”
+  * I’m curious why you chose to begin with…?
+  * Did you consider adding…?
+  * What evidence do you have for...?

 Remember the three important phrases: